MCedoc/sensor.community/content/airrohr/en/05-troubleshoot.md

 * Check on your own router if the sensor is logged into the network, then remember the IP
     * alternatively use "Discovery" in the [flashtool](https://github.com/opendata-stuttgart/airrohr-firmware-flasher/)
     * If yes: connect to the sensor via IP with a browser `http://[ip-of-the-sensor]/` , the interface should appear
-    * If no: the ESP has problems, e.g. power supply insufficient, reboot loop or similar
+    * If no: the NodeMCU (ESP8266) has problems, e.g. power supply insufficient, reboot loop or similar
 * Connect USB to a computer and view the log
     * Track text on serial interface with serial terminal program (Settings: baud 9600, 8N1)
         * Linux: screen, minicom, cutecom; Windows: Tera Term; MacOS: screen, minicom, ...